vedangiwagh/Sparks/README.md

 ### Project Description

-Our project is a web application that helps users plan their meals, manage recipes, and track nutritional values.
+Our project is a service that helps users plan their meals, manage recipes, and track nutritional values.
 Users can create, store, update, and retrieve recipes, plan their meals, and analyze the nutritional content of their diet.
 This project offers a comprehensive set of APIs that can be integrated into various applications for meal planning and nutrition tracking.

 Key Features:
 - Recipe Management: Create, store, update, and retrieve recipes in the database.